fyteach/Stat-Slides/Topic-2-Graphical-Descriptions.md

 **How to Construct**

 - Select one or more leading digits for the stem values.
 The trailing digits become the leaves.
-Trailing digits for the same stem may further break into two leaves.
+Trailing digits for the same stem may further break into two leaves, L or H.
 - List possible stem values in a vertical column.
 - Record the leaf for every observation beside the corresponding stem value.
 - Indicate the units for stems and leaves someplace in the display.